Texas Tech University

 OP 62.39: Fund Deficits

-REVIEW: This OP will be reviewed in March of odd-numbered years by the Managing Director of Accounting Services and the Chief Budget Officer, with substantive revisions forwarded to the Assistant Vice President for Financial and Business Services and the Vice President for Administration & Finance and Chief Financial Officer (VPAF/CFO).
+REVIEW: This OP will be reviewed every two years after publication by the Assistant Vice President and Controller, the Assistant Vice President and Chief Budget Officer with substantive revisions forwarded to the Associate Vice President for Financial & Business Services and the Senior Vice President for Administration & Finance and Chief Financial Officer (SVPAF/CFO).

 POLICY/PROCEDURE